Steve Hamilton Books In Order

 Who is Alex McKnight?

-Alex McKnight, the main protagonists of Steve Hamilton’s first series was once a Detroit cop who ended up working in the job because, even though his dream once was to play in the major league baseball, he was just not good enough.
+Alex McKnight, the main protagonist of Steve Hamilton’s first series was once a Detroit cop who ended up working in the job because, even though his dream once was to play in the major league baseball, he was just not good enough.
 After playing in the minor league baseball, he left it at that.

 So he left Detroit and moved to Paradise, Michigan, in a cabin that his father once built.
 He is retired and secluded, often dreaming about that horrible night.
 Back in the day, his father used to build cabins, and Alex used to help him, so now, Alex is living in the first cabin and is renting the rest to tourists.